 - How do you want to use your major to make a difference in the world?

 - How could the majors I am considering prepare me for future careers?

 Step 1: Discover why you're here

-- Complete the Focus2 assessment and meet with Ali Gerry to discuss the results.
+- Complete the Focus2 assessment and meet with the Career Design Center to discuss the results.

 - Take USU 1400—Exploring Majors and Careers.
 This course is a great course to help students assess their interests, values, skills, and temperaments and apply them to major and career options.
 This course emphasizes relationships between self-knowledge and realities of educational and employment opportunities.